esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/04-kanban-intro.md

 priorities.
 On the other hand, Scrum divides work into a series of time-boxed iterations called sprints (see [episode 3](./03-scrum-into.md)).

-But maybe a combination of scrum and kanban (it is called Scrumban) is what your team would benefit the most from.
+But maybe a combination of Scrum and Kanban (it is called "Scrumban") is what your team would benefit the most from.

 Scrumban manifests itself in different ways depending on your team characteristics.
 The team may use team meetings (like retrospective and